 Christmas Fasting (Postul Craciunului)

-Romanians are religious people and they usually practice fasting throughout the year, each Monday and Friday, by abstaining from eating animal products.
-The Christmas fast begins on November 14th and ends on December 24th.
-According to the Orthodox religion, during these 40 days preceding Christmas, no one is allowed to eat meat, eggs and milk, with few exceptions when fish is permitted (St Ignatius).
+Romanians are religious people and they usually practice fasting throughout the year (Mondays and Fridays) by abstaining from eating animal products.
+All the more important is the Nativity Fast, which runs from November 14th to December 24th.
+According to the Orthodox religion, during these 40 days preceding Christmas, nobody is allowed to eat meat, eggs, or milk, with few exceptions when fish is permitted (St Ignatius).

-Especially appreciated among children, St. Nicholas is celebrated on December 6th with great fanfare and plenty of gifts.
-On Saint Nicholas’ Eve all the children clean their boots, place them at the door and go to sleep waiting for Mos Nicolae to fill them with plenty of gifts.
-In the morning, the most obedient of them will discover lots of sweets tucked into their shoes, while the naughty ones will only find the symbolic rod.
+Especially popular among the little ones, Saint Nicholas is celebrated on December 6th with great fanfare and lots of gifts.
+On Saint Nicholas’ Eve, all Romanian children clean their boots, place them at the door (or window), and go to sleep waiting for Mos Nicolae to fill them with presents.
+In the morning, the most obedient of them will discover lots of little surprises, mostly sweets, tucked into their shoes, while the naughty ones will only find the symbolic rod.